 Find out what the cloud can do for your business

 Experience makes a huge difference when implementing ERP.
 Given the long-term expected use of the system, it’s important to identify experienced leaders for your project.
 Ideally, key team members should have experience in implementing the specific ERP you are deploying.
 You may want to consider hiring new employees with ERP implementation experience before kicking off your project.
 When evaluating outside consultants look for those that know your industry and business processes, not just the tool itself.
 They should also have experience implementing it in organizations similar to yours and be able to blend the tool knowledge with your business requirements and complexities.

 Assemble a core internal team that is knowledgeable and can make important decisions about methodologies, scope, go/no-go decisions, budgets, schedules and more.
 In addition to knowledge and experience, you want employees and external consultants that can commit for the project’s duration.
 Although you may need to offload major portions of their day-to-day job duties during the implementation – you want the project to be a success.

 5. Do Rigorous Testing

 Many implementations fail due to inadequate testing throughout the process.
 It’s critical not to cut testing as you work to meet aggressive ERP implementation deadlines.
 Testing gives you the opportunity to identify problems early on that could be far costlier later.
-Think through the key business scenarios and process flows of your organisation and develop testing around these various scenarios.
+Think through the key business scenarios and process flows of your organization and develop testing around these various scenarios.
 Try to make your list as comprehensive as possible.

-Identify the power users across your organisation that can help test these scenarios.
+Identify the power users across your organization that can help test these scenarios.
 As you run tests ensure that all of the transactions are flowing through the ERP system correctly and that data and reporting are accurate.
 Stress testing should be a part of this to ensure the system can support the transaction volumes you expect.